Telemedicine: The “New Normal” & Strategic Lever to Meet Changing Healthcare Dynamics

 A critical component to sustaining the success of telemedicine’s adoption is a focus on quality.
 But in the absence of in-person visits, clinicians have limited capabilities to ascertain concurrent biomarkers necessary for effective care delivery.
 This challenge creates the need for remote patient monitoring (RPM) or “telemonitoring,” especially for high-risk patients with acute heart, lung and neurological conditions.

+Remote patient monitoring (RPM) solutions allow patients to self-monitor and manage their symptoms at home while allowing doctors to communicate with patients and view real-time data related to the current conditions of the patients.
 With the support of RPM systems, EHR and telehealth visits can integrate patient biometric data monitored by wearables and home health devices.
 We are already seeing some of this technology in health “watches” that monitor heart rate, activity levels, sleep quality and blood pressure in real-time.
 However, devices that target more complex illnesses require clinical-grade capabilities that go beyond the wearables currently on the market.
 These devices need to go beyond the hardware, providing a platform that integrates with EHR systems.
 In the future, we can expect more sophisticated use cases, such as fitness tracking with exercise reminders, fall detection for seniors via floor sensors or medication adherence monitoring using CV.
 Integrating all this information back into the EHR system can be a powerful tool for accelerating the attainment of the “Quadruple Aim” of value-based care efforts (VBC), reducing hospital readmission and hospitalization expenses.